 About the Author

 In 1989 he organized four statewide workshops on violence with the NM Public Health Association.
 “Let Peace Begin With Us” was released in 1990, updated in 1993, 1996, and 2002, highlighting levels of homicide, suicide, child & elder abuse, domestic violence and sexual assault on a county by county basis.
-The documents also include general information about violence as a preventable public health problem, programs that are making a difference, and specific recommendations for action.
-All four editions have served as catalysts for community involvement and have been used for innumerable grant applications.
+The documents also included general information about violence as a preventable public health problem, programs that are making a difference, and specific recommendations for action.
 A similar document on children’s mental health issues, “Listen to our Children”, was released in January 1998.
-He continued to “build the movement” as the NM co-chair for the 1994, 1996 & 2000 Silent Marches on gun violence, and the establishment of the New Mexico “ ‘Not Even One’ Team: Not one gun death in any young person is acceptable.”
-He was interviewed by Bill Moyers in the 1996 PBS series on preventing violence, broadcast nationally, and asked to consult with the Littleton Community after the Columbine school shootings.
+He continued to “build the movement” as the NM co-chair for the 1994, 1996 & 2000 Silent Marches on gun violence, and the establishment of the New Mexico “Not Even One Team: Not one gun death in any young person is acceptable.”
+He was interviewed by Bill Moyers, in the 1996 PBS series on preventing violence, broadcast nationally, and consulted with the community after the Columbine school shootings.

 Victor cares deeply about social justice and preventing violence, and believes that solutions are found by strengthening what is already good within ourselves, our families, our communities and our culture.
 His first book, “Pathways to Peace: Forty Steps to a Less Violent America” clearly articulates that vision.
 In early 1999, he released “Worldwords: Global Reflections to Awaken Spirit”, a collection of concepts from around the world that don’t have words in English, relating to peace and wholeness.
 He is co-creator of two award winning videos, Man to Man (Emmy 1997) addressing issues of young men, and Stolen Childhood (Telly & Visions Awards 2001), which explores the adverse impact on children of exposure to domestic violence.